 What I want in a family hotel room

 As a family of 4, we rarely get the chance to spend the night in cheap, or inexpensive, accommodations.
-There are lots of reasons for this, but mainly it’s because they A; don’t have the space for us all in one room, or B; don’t have what we need in terms of amenities.
+There are lots of reasons for this, but mainly it’s because they A; don’t have space for us all in one room or B; don’t have what we need in terms of amenities.
 Kids come with certain requirements and when spending close to 12 hours at a time, locked in a little room, just the 4 of us, I want to make sure we are all comfortable and come out the other end with our sanity intact.
-We have a lot of hotel expectations for a traveling family, and these all come with a price tag.
+We have a lot of hotel expectations for a travelling family, and these all come with a price tag.

 Lots of space

 Our hotel room needs space to walk around in.
 I don’t want to be tripping over sleeping babies and suitcases while trying to get to the toilet in complete darkness.

 We tried a few times to get the smaller rooms, and it was a mess.
 The Algonquin Explorers at Disneyland Paris , for one.
 We literally had the coffee table in the bathtub and we couldn’t open the front door when the sofa bed was open (for the munchkin) because the stroller was in the way.
 It was crazy.
 It was cheap but it was crazy.

 We have a portable travel cot, very nice piece of kit, check that out here.
 We use this because Munchkin rolls around a lot and the sofa beds are too high off the ground for him.
 For the baby, we still need a playpen.
 Between our kit, the travel cot and everything else we are lugging up to the room, I don’t want to add playpen to the list.
 Not only do I not have enough arms, my little car doesn’t have that much room to spare.